amandakeasson/edu-cater/README.md

 #### 2) Topic modeling

 Topic modeling was then performed using Latent Dirichlet Allocation (LDA) in Python.
-Fourteen topics were defined, and were labelled manually based on the top words that were associated with each topic.
+Twelve topics were defined, and were labelled manually based on the top words that were associated with each topic.

 Topics were then visualized using `pyLDAvis` (shown below).
 The user can hover over a topic, and see the top 30 terms that are associated with that topic.
 The sizes of the circles reflect the marginal topic distribution.